Aditaro/TableToppers/README.md

         ```bash
         go run main.go
         ```
-    * The backend API server should start, listening on a configured port (check backend code/config for the specific port).
+    * The backend API server should start, listening on a configured port (check backend code/config for the specific port, often `8080`).

 2.  **Run the Frontend Application (Angular):**
     * Ensure you are in the frontend directory.